sdelliot/firewheel/docs/source/model_component/mc_install.rst

 S3 Cache
 ========
+Users can use `Amazon Simple Storage Service (S3) <https://aws.amazon.com/s3/>`__ buckets for caching model component binaries.
+To use this, users will need to install  `boto3 <https://pypi.org/project/boto3/>`__, the official Amazon Web Services (AWS) Software Development Kit (SDK) for Python into their FIREWHEEL virtual environment.
-If users plan to use an AWS S3 instance for the Model Component cache, they can specify the following options in the :ref:`firewheel_configuration` under the ``ansible`` key.
+Additionally, if users plan to use an AWS S3 instance for the Model Component cache, they should specify the following options in the :ref:`firewheel_configuration` under the ``ansible`` key.

 An example of this configuration is shown below:

 .. code-block:: yaml
-  :caption: A sample portion of the :ref:`firewheel_configuration`.
+  :caption: An example of an Ansible S3 portion of the :ref:`firewheel_configuration`.

   ansible:
     s3_endpoints: